cskylab/cskylab/update-guides/README.md

 ### Ubuntu 22.04 Servers Updates

-New server templates in this release:
+Updated server templates in this release:

 | Template         |                                                                          |
 | ---------------- | ------------------------------------------------------------------------ |